 image: "redis:alpine"

-file in your project directory.docker-compose up
+2. Create a docker-compose.yml file in your project directory.

-to start all containers defined in your configuration.Docker and its tools like Dockerfile and Docker Compose empower developers to streamline application deployment, making it easier to manage dependencies and environments effectively.
+Docker and its tools like Dockerfile and Docker Compose empower developers to streamline application deployment, making it easier to manage dependencies and environments effectively.

 Getting comfortable with Docker commands is essential for effectively managing containers, applications, and images.
 Here’s an overview of some fundamental Docker commands to help beginners kickstart their journey.